bhenryh/readMeGenerator/output/README.md

 - [Questions](#questions)

 ## Description
-    * This is a README file generator
+    * This is a ReadMe generator

 ## Installation
     * Just do it.

 ## Usage
-    * Use it how you like.
+    * Use this when you need to generate a ReadMe file.

 ## License
-    * MIT license
+    * MIT

 ## Contributions
     * Contribute freely.

 ## Tests
-    * This will help you generate a README file anytime you need one.
+    * It's good for any situation.

 ## Questions
 ### If you have any questions, please contact me through gitHub or email.
     * Github link: No
-    * Email: Whatever
+    * Email: Whatever.